solderpunk/VF-1/README.md

 (And yes, "m" for the lazy.)

+## Concepts

-To make a few implicit concepts explicit:
+Let's make a few concpets which were implicit in the informal tutorial above implicit:

 * VF-1 always has in it's mind exactly one "index", i.e. a list of places in Gopherspace with numbers attached to them.
 By typing "1" and enter, "2" and